swindlesmccoop/sm64-vita/README.md

 ## Issues

-1. Sound is not great, crackling sometimes occurs.
-2. At the start of the game with Princess Peach, when the camera zooms out the skybox seems to disappear.
+1. At the start of the game with Princess Peach, when the camera zooms out the skybox seems to disappear.
 It is only temporary.
+2. The fade transition from the star select menu seems to have a minor bug, the white background disappears as it fades into white.

 ## Contributing